 Preheat the oven to 400 degrees and grease a muffin pan.
 In a large bowl, rub together the sugar and lemon zest until fragrant.

 Whisk in the flour, baking powder, baking soda, and salt.
-In a medium bowl, whisk together the sour cream, eggs, vanilla extract, and butter.
+In a medium bowl, whisk together the yogurt, eggs, vanilla extract, and butter.
 Mix together the wet and dry ingredients, but be careful not to overmix the batter.
 Stir in the poppy seeds.

 Divide the batter evenly in the muffin pan.